Xiaofei-it/Shelly/README.md

 In the development of the Shelly library, I discovered the RxJava library.
 Then I researched and learned from its philosophy and its implementation.
-Thus the style of the Shelly library bears a rather resemblance to the one RxJava, but their philosophies and implementations are quite different, which is described in detail in [THEORY](doc/THEORY.md).
+Thus the style of the Shelly library bears a rather resemblance to the one RxJava, but their philosophies, implementations and usages are quite different, which is described in detail in [THEORY](doc/THEORY.md).

 ## Downloading